2200082/CS220AU-DP-2022/index.md

 - Approach - What are [Existential Risks?](/pages/3_existential_risks.md)
 - What is [Artificial Intelligence?](pages/4_ai.md)
 - How is AI used in Politics?
 How are Politics affected by AI?
 [Politics & AI](/pages/5_ai_and_politics.md)
-- Is there a connection between Artificial Intelligence, Politics and Existential Risks?[A Collection of Thoughts](/pages/6_connection.md)
+- Is there a connection between Artificial Intelligence, Politics and Existential Risks?
+[A Collection of Thoughts](/pages/6_connection.md)

 ## Sources / Feedback / Contact
 #### Sources